7 reasons why your airline application may be rejected

 Employers are increasingly asking to know applicants' hours in the last 6 or 12 months before deciding whether to invite them for interview.
 It may be difficult financially, but you should keep refreshing your skills to avoid being caught out on this point.

 For example, even though MCC/JOC courses have no expiry date, an MCC/JOC qualification which is over a year old can have a big impact on your chances of getting hired.
-Around a third of the students who come on our AirlineReady™ MCC+JOC had previously completed an MCC/JOC course elsewhere, but subsequently failed to secure a job.
+In comparison to this, taking a regulated and more in depth course, such as our AirlineReady® APS MCC could give you the boost in immediate flying experience that airlines are looking for.

 Getting your applications right will substantially increase your chances of securing a job within 6-12 months of completing training - and that means you should avoid having to invest more time and money in staying current and remaining employable.